steven-meehan/sm-blog/source/_drafts/loose-strands.md

 "You shouldn’t rip off a fake beard, the result is a nice rash like you have."

-Darnell tried to push Kyle away as he retorted, "You need to be careful of slander."
+Darnell tried to push Kyle away as he retorted, "You need to be careful with slander."

 "Truth isn’t slander, Darnell," Kyle replied as he tightened his grip.
 "Now tell me where the boy is."

-"You can't make this kind of accusation off a skin issue."
+"You can't make this kind of accusation because of a skin issue."

 "I'm not.
 You were in such a hurry to get rid of the beard you didn't notice the strands still on your collar."

 "You'll never be able to prove it."

 A gun cocked behind Darnell's head, and his eyes went so wide they threatened to leap from his skull.
-"I don't have to do that now that he’s confessed in front of an officer.
+"I don't have to do that now that you’ve confessed in front of an officer.
 Isn’t that right Officer Grimes?"

 "It absolutely is Mr. Rickman."
 The officer said as he slid in front of the kidnapper.
 "Now where is Damien?"